AllenYoungDev/stockmarket/README.md

 # Allen Young's Stockmarket
 An online private-stockmarket web app for demonstrating Allen Young's frontend, backend, and full-stack web app development and deployment skills.

-This is a small full-stack web app that enables purchasing one or more private shares of a company online.
+This is a small full-stack web app that enables purchasing online one or more private shares of a company.

 PayPal is used as a payment processor.